-Every insured parcel shall bear a small red label with the indication "Insured" or "Valeur déclarée" in large letters.
+Every insured parcel and its despatch note, if any, as well, shall bear a small red label with the indication "Insured" or "Valeur déclarée" in large letters.

 When a parcel contains coin, bullion or other precious objects, the wax or other seals, the labels of whatever kind and any postage stamps affixed to it shall be so spaced that they cannot conceal injuries to the cover.
 Moreover, the labels and postage stamps, if any, shall not be folded over two sides of the cover so as to hide the edge.